volcbs/Non-JP-Novelupdates/README.md

 # Non-JP-Novelupdates
-Just removing all lists that are not from Japanese origin
+Just removing all lists that are not from Japanese origin in Novelupdates.

 Created by ChatGPT.
 I'm just archiving it because I don't want to forget the script.